One further identification, which I just found made in the recent Young Reader

 familiar, it may be because a rather striking picture by Hergé which came up for auction in the recent past, showing Tintin and Haddock on a beach carrying shells

-I have also seen elsewhere an identification of the lady in the green dress, standing just to the right of M. Cnaepelinckx as you move across the scene, as Ginette Van Melkebeke, wife of Jacques Van Melkebeke.
+I have also seen elsewhere an identification of the lady in the green dress, standing just to the right of M. Cnapelinckx as you move across the scene, as Ginette Van Melkebeke, wife of Jacques Van Melkebeke.

 Several of these people are also said to be in the music hall scene of The Seven Crystal Balls

 on p.
-16, when Haddock makes his “bull-headed” appearance on stage: E.P.
+16, when Haddock makes his "bull-headed" appearance on stage: E.P.
 Jacobs is shown in the middle box on the left-hand side of the picture, together with a figure who, given his shock of hair, could be Jacques Van Melkebeke, although he has his back to us.
-In the foreground, to the right of the page, and reading right to left, we have the blonde head of Germaine, and then M. Cnaepelinckx, and a lady who is said to be Manon Cnaepelinckx, his wife.
+In the foreground, to the right of the page, and reading right to left, we have the blonde head of Germaine, and then M. Cnapelinckx, and a lady who is said to be Manon Cnapelinckx, his wife.

 , as if you look back to the box on the left, you will see a man sitting, bearing the same round head, fringe of hair and curved nose!

 One last thing; M. Cnapelinckx was the manufacturer of the silk scarves produced by his company Mantérob, to mark the end of WWII which are mentioned in this thread